TimonPasslick/tilang/docs/type system.md

 Unnamed objects are subtypes of another unnamed object if they **implement at least all of its fields** and if all these fields are **subtypes of the other fields**.

-A function is a subtype of another function if its argument type is a **supertype of the other argument type** and if its return type is a **subtype of the other return type** and if it **doesn't do IO or access static variables when the other function doesn't**.
+A function is a subtype of another function if its argument types are **supertypes of the other corresponding argument types** and if its return type is a **subtype of the other return type** and if it **doesn't do IO or access static variables when the other function doesn't**.

 ### Inheritance